angelo-melis/progrockdiffusion/README.md

 Please consider supporting my time and effort in maintaining and improving this program on my [Patreon](https://www.patreon.com/jasonmhough?fan_landing=true).
 Thanks!

 # Quick note on updating:
-A new version was released today, July 16 2022.
-If you are trying to update you'll need to install an additional item:
+A new version was released today, Sept 16 2022, which includes two new models for Open Clip.
+As a result you will need up update Open Clip.
+To do this, delete the open-clip directory inside your PRD directory, then run the command to fetch the newer version:
 (run this in your progrockdiffusion directory)
 ```
 git clone https://github.com/mlfoundations/open_clip.git